deepakkumar98355/snakes-Ladder/README.md

 #game play<br />
 > players can join an active game room using 'joinGame'<br />
 > players will use 'rollDice' to get the dice outcomes<br />
-> players will use 'rollDice' to get the dice outcomes<br />

 ##Testing
 > test cases will check if the payloads sent to createplayer is valid or not